gempy-project/gempy/README.md

 ## Requirements

-THe following versions are required/strongly recommended for the main dependencies of GemPy (as of June 2023):
+The following versions are required/strongly recommended for the main dependencies of GemPy (as of June 2023):
 - python>=3.10
 - pandas>=2.0
 - matplotlib>=3.7